Postpartum Doula Services with Marlee

-For many families, the postpartum period or "4th trimester" is a rite of passage in and of itself.
+For many families, the time after having a baby (the postpartum period or "4th trimester") is a rite of passage in and of itself.
 It's common to feel unprepared to meet the challenges this part of the journey brings.
-As postpartum doulas, we walk alongside you as you welcome your new baby into the family.
-We provide gentle, nonjudgmental support and encouragement as you find your footing in your new role.
-Our goal is to help you feel less overwhelmed, and to become self-reliant and confident in your new skills!
+As a postpartum doula, I walk alongside you as you welcome your new baby into the family.
+I offer gentle, nonjudgmental support and encouragement as you find your footing in your new role.
+My goal is to help you feel less overwhelmed, and to become self-reliant and confident in your new skills!

 Postpartum support packages

 We offer several postpartum support packages to address your needs in the first months after welcoming a new baby.
 Postpartum doula support can help you become more confident in your new skills, while offering a set of helping hands and provide a compassionate and nonjudgmental presence during this period of adjustment.

 - Scheduling priority.
 Clients who have postpartum packages have first choice of our available shifts.

 - Flexibility to book shorter visits.
 You can schedule shifts as short as 3 hours, as opposed to our 4-hour minimum for à la carte clients.
 Many of our package clients love this option because it allows them to stretch their package even further.

 - Complimentary 1-hour consultation before booking

 Some clients know ahead of time that they want to book a package of 60 hours (or even more), others aren't quite sure.
 If you're on the fence about how much support you need, feel free to book a 20-hour package to reserve your place on our calendar.
 If you decide to upgrade to a higher package later on, we'll apply your previous payment toward that new package amount.

 If you're interested in one of these options, contact us today to book your consultation!